 Can't I get any heat from a battery?

-You can purchase battery heated clothing such as Lithium or Li-Po powered jackets, gloves, socks, and even battery powered blankets.
+You can purchase battery heated clothing such as Lithium or Li-Po powered jackets, battery heated gloves, socks, and even battery powered blankets.
 Battery powered, heated clothing is available from Dewalt, Bosch, Makita & Milwaukee and many other providers.
-The only thing we personally have experience with are the heated gloves and vest, that grandpa uses, he appreciates the extra heat.
+The only thing we personally have experience with are the heated gloves and vest, that grandpa uses, as he appreciates the extra heat.

 - Cordless Heated Jacket

 - DCHJ066C1-M 20V/12V MAX Women's Heated Jacket